sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out the first term as well as the common difference :-

-[36](# "See note under 74, Chap.
-II.").
+36[^202].
 The sum (of the series) divided by the number of terms (therein), when diminished by (the product of) the common difference multiplied by the half of the number of terms less by *one*, (gives) the first term (of the series).
 The common difference is (obtained when) the sum, divided by the number of terms and (then) diminished by the first term, is divided by the half of the number of terms less by *one,*

+[^202]: "See note under 74, Chap.
+II."

 *Examples in illustration thereof.*